-Abidec® and Dalivit® are similar multivitamin products given to premature babies who may have lower stores and higher requirements for vitamins than those born at term.
+Abidec® and Dalivit® are multivitamin products given to premature babies who may have lower stores and higher requirements for vitamins than those born at term.
 Different hospitals use different products.
 Occasionally there are supply problems with medicines.
 If Abidec® is unavailable your baby might be given Dalivit® and vice versa.
-Give the same dose as you were giving with the other product.